dougli/docs/shell_setup.md

 ```

 6. Get the [Powerlevel10k](https://github.com/romkatv/powerlevel10k) theme for zsh.
+   Install the prerequisite fonts and configure the theme using `p10k configure`.
 7. Install [Visual Studio Code](https://code.visualstudio.com/download).
 8. Run `shell command` in VSCode to install the `code` command in the terminal.
+9. Authenticate with Github by running `gh auth login` and following the instructions.